 Also, the limited amount of space doesn't seem to be a priority for the severely threatened taxa.
 For instance, amphibians, have the biggest percentage of species under threat in the wilderness, still these at risk amphibians are disproportionately represented in zoos, a mere 0.6% out of all the at risk species.
 In order to maximise the highest levels of animal conservation, keeping a captive population of amphibians is probably much more efficient than concentrating just on the bigger bodied animal group.
 This might not be as appealing publicly but it is a better option overall.

-Are UK zoos dedicated to breeding at risk species?
+Are UK zoos dedicated to ensuring the survival of at risk species?

-The findings show a considerable amount of endangered CCZ species were kept in groups that didn't allow for breeding to occur i.e. solitary animals, single-sex groups.
-The research also shows that the CCZ only classify a third of their total for breeding programmes.
-The study also reveals that just a quarter of the European Breeding programme species are listed as Least Concern
+The findings show a considerable amount of endangered CCZ species were kept in groups that didn't allow the reproduction of more of their species to occur i.e. solitary animals.
+The research also shows that the CCZ only classify a third of their total for the programmes.
+The study also reveals that just a quarter of the European programmes species are listed as Least Concern

-The study reveals that regional breeding programmes are in existence for more than 50% of the mammals at the CCZ, but only for 18% of birds and below 5% for amphibians.
+The study reveals that regional reproduction programmes are in existence for more than 50% of the mammals at the CCZ, but only for 18% of birds and below 5% for amphibians.

 To summarise, the Born Free study highlights some of the following shocking results: